Elshaden/soap2json/README.md

 ### This Application converts and given SOAP request to Json Response

-#### By sending the url of the WSDL, this application conerts the WSDL schema into SOAP request
+#### By sending the url of the WSDL, this application coverts the WSDL schema into SOAP request

   ## **Usage Overview**